I-I-IT/privacyguides.org/docs/browser-extensions.md

 ### uBlock Origin Lite

-uBlock Origin also has a "Lite" version of their extension, which offers a very limited feature-set compared to the original extension.
+uBlock Origin also has a "Lite" version of their extension, which offers a limited feature-set compared to the original extension.
 However, it has a few distinct advantages over its full-fledged sibling, so you may want to consider it if...

 - ...you don't want to grant full "read/modify website data" permissions to any extensions (even a trusted one like uBlock Origin)
 - ...you want a more resource (memory/CPU) efficient content blocker[^1]
 - ...your browser only supports Manifest V3 extensions.
 This is the case for Chrome(1), Edge and most Chromium browsers.

-1. A workaround stil exists as of October 2025.
+1. A workaround stil exists as of early December 2025.
 See this [thread](https://github.com/uBlockOrigin/uBlock-issues/discussions/3690#discussioncomment-14548779)
 <div class="admonition recommendation" markdown>

 ![uBlock Origin Lite logo](assets/img/browsers/ublock_origin_lite.svg){ align=right }